-Bittu (10) & Chand (8) hail from a small village in Bihar.
-Daughters of migrant labourers, they live in a semi-permanent slum in Uttarakhand, India.
+Bittu (10) & Chand (8) hail from a small village in Bihar and are daughters of migrant labourers who live in a semi-permanent slum in Uttarakhand, India.
 They are the young leads of the short film Bittu that depicts the challenges girls like them face in rural, remote corners of the world.
 They need your help to break the intergenerational cycle of poverty and patriarchy, change their lives with access to quality education, nutrition, electricity, drinking water and a roof on their heads.

 In poor socio-economic conditions, Bittu takes care of her siblings, cooks & cleans, attends government school, while Chand takes care of household as her mother goes to work.
 Despite the challenges, Bittu & Chand learnt the craft of acting & gave astute performances in the short film Bittu that has got global critical acclaim.
 But their situation continues to worsen.
 They are struggling to stay in school and eat a decent meal, things that every child deserves.